Ex post facto law: Ireland

-During the Irish Civil War, Anti-Treaty IRA members Rory O'Connor, Liam Mellows, Richard "Dick" Barrett and Joseph McKelvey were executed ex post facto and without trial, just two days into the existence of the Irish Free State.
+In 1922, during the Irish Civil War, Anti-Treaty IRA members Rory O'Connor, Liam Mellows, Richard "Dick" Barrett and Joseph McKelvey were executed ex post facto and without trial, just two days into the existence of the Irish Free State.
 Despite being imprisoned for over four months, following their deaths the Third Dáil retrospectively approved their executions for a crime that had only been legislated against.
 Largely, the executions were considered retribution for the assassination of the legislator, Deputy Seán Hales TD the previous day.

+During a post–Civil War period of increased activity by physical force Irish republicans, an appendix of the Constitution (Amendment No. 17) Act 1931 which was passed without referendum allowed that its new military tribunals could try offences from before that act was brought into force, as long as an Executive Minister believed the supposed offence was "impairing or impeding the machinery of government or the administration of justice."
+This was criticised in a dissent by Chief Justice Hugh Kennedy in State (Ryan) v Lennon which has since been highly celebrated.
+Kennedy referenced Alexander Hamilton's statement in The Federalist Papers that retroactive criminal sanctions "have been, in all ages, the favorite and most formidable instruments of tyranny."
+However, this was a natural law argument and the Court's majority rejected it for being judicial overreach.

-The imposition of retroactive criminal sanctions is prohibited in the subsequent Irish Constitution, introduced by Eamonn De Valera, in Article 15.5.1°.
+The imposition of retroactive criminal sanctions is prohibited by Article 15.5.1° of the subsequent Irish Constitution introduced by Éamon de Valera in 1937.
 Retroactive changes of the civil law have also been found to violate the constitution when they would have resulted in the loss in a right to damages before the courts, the Irish Supreme Court having found that such a right is a constitutionally protected property right.

+Ireland does not currently recognise the principle of lex mitior.